Smailen5/results-summary-component-main/README.md

 ### What I learned

-In this exercise I improved my understanding of @media.I used the pseudo class :hover also adding cursor pointer and removing the possibility that the user can select the text of the button by mistake.
+In this exercise I improved my understanding of Media Queries.
+I used the pseudo class :hover also adding cursor pointer and removing the possibility that the user can select the text of the button by mistake.

 ### Continued development